-- 4. Constructed by methods and practices that minimize flood damage; - 5.
-Constructed with electrical, heating, ventilation, plumbing and air conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding; - 6.
-Adequately drained to reduce exposure to flood hazards; - 7.
-Located so as to minimize conflict with changes in channel location over time and the need to intervene with such changes; and, - 8.
-Required to locate any fuel storage tanks (as needed to serve an existing building in the Special Flood Hazard Zone) a minimum of one foot above the base flood elevation and be securely anchored to prevent flotation; or storage tanks may be placed underground, if securely anchored as certified by a qualified professional. - D. In Zones AE, AH, and A1 A30 where base flood elevations and/or floodway limits have not been determined, development shall not be permitted unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other existing and anticipated encroachment, will not increase the base flood elevation more than 1.00 foot at any point within the community.
-The demonstration must be supported by technical data that conforms to standard hydraulic engineering principles and certified by a registered professional engineer. - E. The flood carrying and sediment transport capacity within any altered or relocated portion of any watercourse shall be maintained, and any alteration or relocation shall not result in any decrease of stream stability. - F. New and replacement water supply and sanitary sewage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharges from the systems into the flood waters. - G. On-site disposal systems shall be located to avoid impairment to them or contamination from them during flooding. - H. New and replacement manufactured homes shall be elevated or placed on a permanent foundation so that the lowest floor is at or above the base flood elevation. - I. New and existing residential structures to be substantially improved shall be located such that the lowest floor is at least at or above the base flood elevation, and this must be documented, in as-built condition, with a FEMA elevation certificate. - J. New or existing non-residential structures to be substantially improved shall either - 1. meet the requirements of subsection I or - 2.
-Have the lowest floor, including base, together with attendant utility and sanitary facilities be designed so that at or above the base flood elevation the structure is watertight with walls substantially impermeable and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
-A permit for a building proposed to be floodproofed shall not be issued until a registered professional engineer or architect has reviewed the structural design, specifications and plans, and has certified that the design and proposed methods of construction are in accordance with accepted standards of practice for meeting the provisions of this subsection. - K. Fully enclosed areas below grade on all sides (including below grade crawlspaces and basements) are prohibited. - L. Fully enclosed areas that are above grade, below the lowest floor, below the base flood elevation, that are subject to flooding shall: - 1. be solely used for parking of vehicles, storage, or building access, and such condition shall be clearly stated on any permits; and - 2. be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect or meet or exceed the following minimum criteria: a minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
+- B. Junkyards and storage facilities for floatable materials, chemicals, explosives, flammable liquids, or other hazardous or toxic materials, are prohibited within the floodway. - C. All development and structures shall be: - 1.
+All development shall be designed to (i) minimize flood damage to the proposed development and to the public facilities and utilities, and (ii) to provide adequate drainage to reduce exposure to flood hazards. - 2.
+Structures shall be (i) designed (or modified) and adequately anchored to prevent flotation, collapse, or lateral movement of the structure during the occurrence of flood, (ii) be constructed with materials resistant to flood damage, (iii) be constructed by methods and practices that minimize flood damage, and (iv) be with electrical, heating, ventilation, plumbing, and air conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - 3.
+The flood carrying capacity within any altered or relocated portion of a watercourse shall be maintained. - 4.
+New and replacement water supply and sanitary sewage systems shall be designed to minimize or eliminate infiltration of flood waters into the systems and discharges from the systems into the flood waters. - 5.
+On-site disposal systems shall be located to avoid impairment to them or contamination from them during flooding. - 6.
+New and replacement manufactured homes shall be elevated on properly compacted fill such that the top of the fill (the pad) under the entire manufactured home is above the base flood elevation. - 7.
+The lowest floor, including basement, of all new buildings shall be at or above the base flood elevation. - 8.
+Existing buildings to be substantially improved for residential purposes shall be modified or elevated to meet the requirements of subsection 7. - 9.
+Existing buildings to be substantially improved for non-residential purposes shall either (1) meet the requirements of subsection 8, or (2) be designed to be watertight below the base flood elevation with walls substantially impermeable and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
+A permit for a building proposed to be floodproofed shall not be issued until a registered professional engineer or architect has reviewed the structural design, specifications and plans, and has certified that the design and proposed methods of construction are in accordance with accepted standards of practice for meeting the provisions of this subsection. - 10.
+All new construction and substantial improvements with fully enclosed areas below the lowest floor that are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
+Designs for meeting this requirement must either be certified by a registered professional engineer or architect or meet or exceed the following minimum criteria: A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
 The bottom of all openings shall be no higher than one foot above grade.
-Openings may be equipped with screens, louvers, valves or other cover coverings or devices provided that they permit the automatic entry and exit of floodwaters.
+Openings may be equipped with screens, louvers, valves, or other coverings or devices provided that they permit the automatic entry and exit of floodwaters.